wathuta/technical_test/readme.md

 1. Create a database and replace the database credentials in the .env.orders file.
 2. Run `make start_order_service` in the terminal (in the orders directory the default port is `:5000`)
 3. Some functionality in this service communicate with the `payment service`.
 Ensure that the payment service is up and healthy to test all the functionality of this api

+### Code/File structure
+- ./orders folder contains the implementation of the order service, this includes
+1. Customer management
+2. Product management
+3. Order management
+ The order service has been developed following clean architecture guidelines

+- ./payment folder contains the implementation of the payment service.
+The payment service has intergration to external payment providers api(daraja in this case)

+- ./protos folder is a centralized folder to store all the proto file.
+This is for easier management of the proto files

+- ./protos_gen folder contains all the generated code from the protos file.
+Idealy this creates isolation of concerns; where services only contain functionality logic.

+### Note
+- The approach towards documentation is one which code is self documented.
+Comments are added to the non-intuitive sections of the code.
+- The grpc endpoints can be tested using postman or by developing a custom client
+- Each Service has instruction on how to run unit tests and start the service in the root directory of the service